Our Gi

 Fabrics

 Misogi Dogi uniforms are made of partially bleached cotton to achieve a beautiful, soft white tone while maintaining a high fiber quality.
 Because whatever the method used, the more a fabric is bleached, the more the fiber quality diminishes.
+The soft color adds to the premium look of the gi.
+If, however, you prefer snow white, rest reassured: the gi will get whiter with every laundry.

 Misogi Dogi uniforms are made of GOTS certified organic cotton fabric.
 GOTS is the world wide leading certification for sustainable textiles: all along the supply chain, from the cotton seed to the finishing mill, only environmental friendly, natural methods are used to grow the cotton and produce the fabric, without genetically modified organisms and without harmful chemicals.